JakeNorkusDT/ace-box-ext-hot-logs-in-context/roles/my-use-case/files/docs/content/02_Lab2/index.md

 This is not very useful or readable in a dashboard format.
 It would be better if we could simply see the number of jobs that are stuck for the *payment* category.
 We can achieve this by *summarizing* or *counting* the entries.
 We can do this by modifying query in the notebook and placing it on the dashboard again or simply editing the query in the dashboard itself.

-For this example let us edit our tile by clicking on the pencil menu.
+For this example let us edit our tile by clicking on the pencil icon.

 ![Edit Dashboard Tile](../../assets/images/EditDashboardTile.png)